-Basic economy fares have reshaped travel, as airlines charge travelers more for what they once got for free.
-And United basic economy fares are easily among the worst.
+Basic economy fares have reshaped travel, as airlines charge travelers more for what they once got free.
+And United basic economy fares are easily among the worst of them all.

 United has the single most-punitive restriction for basic economy flyers, so it pays to be hyper-vigilant about what you get and what you don't.
 We gave it the lowest score in our battle of basic economy that compared all three major U.S. airlines – and it wasn't particularly close.